 Veterinarians are required to report horses with the appropriate clinical signs.
 Refer to West Nile Virus testing for further information and contact the Oregon Dept. of Agriculture at (503) 986-4760 before submitting horse samples.

 Any other animal suspected of having West Nile virus or other viruses carried by mosquitoes will be tested at a laboratory.
-If you have any questions, please call the state public health epidemiologist on call at Oregon Health Authority, Public Health Department, (971) 673-1111.
+If you have any questions, please call the state public health epidemiologist on call at Oregon Health Authority, Public Health Division, (971) 673-1111.